PfeiferLab/DETECT/README.md

 **Output File:** Output file name of consolidated filter recommendations.

 **Pedigree:** Comma delimited string of the names of sire, dam, and offspring in the VCF.
-Required if trio VCF provided. (ex. “dad,mom,junior”)
+Required if trio VCF provided.
+If population VCF provided, you can either choose two parents where a child will be "made" with haplotypes from the parent, or two random individuals will be chosen as parents (ex. “dad,mom,junior”)

 ### Optional Inputs